Haulyn5/PaperHelper/README.md

 A versatile tool designed to streamline the process of fetching and managing academic paper information.

 The project is still under development.
-The current version is a prototype that can fetch papers from Arxiv and display them in a web page.
+The current version is a prototype that can fetch papers from Arxiv and DBLP, and display them in a web page.
+The users could also search papers, find similar papers.

 ## TODO: